microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-42-chef-cd.md

 ---
 layout: page
-title:  Continuous Deployment with Puppet
+title:  Continuous Deployment with Chef
 category: AzureStack
 order: 12
 ---
-# Continuous Deployment with Chef Server

 In this lab, you will learn how to deploy the Parts Unlimited MRP App in an automated fashion onto a Linux VM with Chef Server 12.
 After this lab, you will have a working continuous deployment environment in Chef that will deploy the Parts Unlimited MRP app to a Virtual Machine in Azure Stack.

-## Pre-Requisites:
+### Pre-Requisites:

-- Completion of the lab [Setup Environment | Continuous Deployment with Puppet](https://microsoft.github.io/PartsUnlimitedMRP/azurestack/2017-06-19-azurestack-41-chef-setup.md)
+- Completion of the lab [Setup Environment | Continuous Deployment with Puppet](azurestack-41-chef-setup.html)

 In the previous lab, we setup the environment.
 This involved deploying a Chef Server, syndicating and deploying a Windows Server VM, that will act as our workstation, and finally, we deployed a single Linux node which will eventually host our Parts Unlimited MRP application.